Apply Now to have a Great Summer with Great Books Honors at Faulkner University!

 Enroll in a week-long study in liberal arts through Great Books Honors at Faulkner University.
 Designed for rising high school juniors and seniors, students will …

 - Enjoy Christian fellowship, service, and scholarship in a community of high school seniors, undergraduate honors students, graduate students, and Faulkner and Jones School of Law faculty.

 - Learn the Great Books method of education, with close readings of classical works, interpretive questions, and round-table discussion.

-- Experience local Montgomery attractions: Alabama Shakespeare Festival, the Alabama Civil Rights Museum, Montgomery Downtown River Region, and more.
+- Experience local Montgomery attractions: Atlanta Shakespeare Tavern Playhouse, the Alabama Civil Rights Museum, Montgomery Downtown River Region, and more.

 - Earn 3 hours college credit.

 Great Books Honors at Faulkner University considers a person as an end in him or herself.
 The statement means that GB Honors’ main motivation in inviting someone to the Great Summer program is to simply enjoy that person’s company and engage in a charitable discussion of some of the most powerful works of literature from Western Civilization.
 We believe that God has created us with the desire and ability to know, to learn about Him, each other, and the world around us, and one of the best ways to pursue such enrichment is sitting around a table with a group of friends and a nice, fat book.

 Great Summer 2021 FAQs

 When will the Great Summer event take place?

 Great Summer 2021 is TBD, but often takes place during the second or third week of July.